 Alcohol or Drugs Policy, which may include a referral to staff within Student Wellness and Health Promotion, who will determine the best type of educational intervention to address the student's use of alcohol or drugs.

-Student health and safety are of primary concern at the University of Delaware.
+Student health and safety are of primary importance at the University of Delaware.
 As such, in cases of intoxication or overdose due to the consumption or use of alcohol or drugs, the University encourages individuals to seek assistance for themselves or others.
+Amnesty may apply.

-Students are encouraged to read the complete Medical Amnesty/Good Samaritan Protocol.
+Students are encouraged to read the complete Amnesty Protocol.